Saviz-Mohammadi/Blog/blog/content/posts/C++/C++ DSA and STL Intro.md

 <p>
-One of the primary considerations when evaluating the effectiveness of a data structure in fulfilling its tasks is undoubtedly its performance.
+One of the primary considerations when evaluating the effectiveness of a data structure in completing its tasks is undoubtedly its performance.
 This leads to a fundamental question: "In the world of data structures and alogrithms what is the meaning of performance, and how can we measure it?"
 The solution to this question involves categorizing performance into two key dimensions: <strong>Time complexity</strong> and <strong>Space complexity</strong>.
-Time signifies how quickly tasks can be executed and accomplished, measured in seconds, minutes, hours, days, or even weeks.
-On the other hand, Space represents the resources needed to accomplisth that task, such as total memory consumption.
+Time signifies how quickly tasks can be executed and accomplished, measured in seconds, minutes, hours, days, weeks, or even longer and bigger scales such as months and even years if the problem is really complicated.
+On the other hand, Space represents the resources needed to accomplisth that task, such as the total amount of memory that needs to be consumed during execution.
 Let's take a look at how we can measure each of these concepts more accurately.
 </p>